How to Use Macro to Create Folders from Excel List (3 Methods)

 Read More: How to Create Files From Excel List

-How to Delete Folders from a List in Excel Using VBA
+How to Delete Folders from a List Using VBA

-In this section, we will see how we can delete a list of folders in an Excel File using VBA.
-Deleting folders is super easy as we just need to select them in File Explorer and press the Delete key.
-However, when we have a large set of folders and we need to delete only a subset of folders from them, it can be cumbersome.
-In those situations, if you create a list of folders that you want to delete in Excel, you can use the following VBA code to delete all those folders with a single click.
+Deleting folders generally is super easy, as we just need to select them in File Explorer and press the Delete key.
+However, when we have a large set of folders and we need to delete only a subset of them, this process can be cumbersome.
+If you create a list of folders that you want to delete in Excel, you can use the following VBA code to delete all those folders with a single click.

 VBA Code for Deleting Folders From a List in Excel Using VBA